microsoft/Digital-Documentation-Shipping-Industry-Solution-Accelerator/02_Token_Service_Deployment/README.md

             - port: <--port-->
             - protocol: http

-2. Register Blockchain Network Go to /ServiceManagement/BlockchainNetworks/BlockchainNetwork and send a request with the following:
+1. Register Blockchain Network (S:/ServiceManagement/BlockchainNetworks/BlockchainNetwork)(PM: RegisterBlockchainNetwork): name of your network, node URL, description if desired.
-    - name of your network
+2. Create a Party (S: /ServiceManagement/Parties/Party)(PM: CreateParty): party name, description.
-    - node URL
+3. Create 3 users(S: /ServiceManagement/Users/User)(PM: CreateUser): user name, description, partyId (step 3), blockchainId (step 2).
-    - description if desired
+    - For this is step, the Client Application has 3 users already added to the solution but they still need to be added to the Token Services: Contoso Cargo, Shipper A, Shipper B
-3. To create a
+4. In the solution, update [Users.cs](../01_Source_Code_Deployment/src/ContosoCargo.DigitalDocument.Application.WindowsClient/Entities/Users.cs) with user IDs created in step 4.

-## Use PostMan to send API requests
+5. Update [CustomerNameConverter.cs](../01_Source_Code_Deployment/src/ContosoCargo.DigitalDocument.Application.WindowsClient/FieldConverter/CustomerNameConverter.cs) with the same user IDs.This class is used to display the user name in the client instead of the GUID.

-3. Use API in imported collection to send request to your service endpoint
+6. Update [application.settings.json](../01_Source_Code_Deployment/src/ContosoCargo.DigitalDocument.TokenService.Host/application.settings.json) with your External IP and your Cosmos DB connection string.

 ### Running your Token Service locally